Pain is so much more than tissue damage. Pain is about protection. The question is what determines the need for protection.

 1. The basics of pain: a biopsychosocial understanding 8 credit hours

-2. The third space: Interviewing for success.
+2. The Third Space: collaboration leads to success.
 6 credit hours

 3. Pain: treatment and tools 8 credit hours

 4. Critical thinking and implementing evidence and science based treatments.
 In development.
 Anticipated 8 credit hours.

 5. Chronic knee pain: a biopsychosocial approach 2 credit hours.

 6. Chronic spinal pain: a biopsychosocial approach.
 In development. anticipated 6 credit hours.